 Cereal against Constipation, Abdominal Pain and / or nausea caused by a slow bowel passage

-Start the day with a mix of fibre and seed containing foods with plenty of fluids can relieve constipation in 80-90% of patients.
+Start the day with a mix of fibre and seed containing foods with plenty of fluids can relieve slow bowel transit and constipation in 80-90% of patients and reduces abdominal pains significantly.
+The addition of natural Kefir (without sugar) additionally improves gut bacteria.
 It reduces the transit time of your food and relaxes your bowels by adding bulk.
 Fibrous foods like the ones outlined below consumed regularly are thought to reduce the risk of bowel cancer in the long term.
 A slow bowel passage can be the cause of a large variety of symptoms of which abdominal pains and nausea are the most common.

 Recipe of the Musli type cereal

 - Dried Fruit (careful if you are diabetic)